 - 1. Background to the Amalgamation

 - 2. Corporate Structure and Authority

 - 3. Corporate Governance

 - 4. Conflicts of Interest

-- 5. Funding and Maintenance of New IPF
+- 5. Funding and Maintenance of CIPF

 - 6. Customer Protection

 - 7. Financial and Operational Viability

 - 8. Risk Management

-- 9. Agreement between New IPF and New SRO
+- 9. Agreement between CIPF and New SRO

 - 10. Assistance to New SRO

 - 11. Collection of Information

 - 12. Information Sharing and Regulatory Cooperation

 - 13. Ongoing Reporting Requirements

 - 14. Approval of Amendments

+- 15. Revocation of Former Approval or Acceptance Orders

-- 15. Submissions
+- 16. Submissions